Can PTSD Cause Hallucinations?

 Paranoia can become so severe that it turns into full-blown delusions.
 Delusions in the context of PTSD are usually related to trauma in some fashion and can keep a person feeling as though they can't move on from the past.
 Delusions can be debilitating and difficult to let go of once they are established.

-Those with PTSD experiencing comorbid psychosis must often pursue a treatment plan that addresses both conditions.
+Those with posttraumatic stress disorder who are experiencing signs of comorbid psychotic disorder must often pursue a treatment plan that addresses both conditions.
 If the psychotic disorder is secondary to PTSD, the latter is usually treated first.
-Seeking treatment is often the first hurdle to overcome at the start of recovery.
+Seeking treatment is often the first big step toward recovery.

-Preliminary research has shown that atypical antipsychotic medication may help alleviate symptoms of psychosis when comorbid with PTSD, but more investigation is needed to make a definitive statement on the effectiveness of this type of medication.
-Please consult with your doctor or primary care physician before considering any medication options.
+Preliminary research suggests that atypical antipsychotic medication may help alleviate symptoms of psychosis when it's comorbid with PTSD, but more investigation is needed to make a definitive statement on the effectiveness of this type of medication.
+Consult with your doctor or primary care physician before starting, stopping, or changing any medication.

 The presence of psychotic symptoms with PTSD may also be associated with a higher risk of depression.
-Depression is commonly treated with selective serotonin reuptake inhibitors (SSRIs).
-Both PTSD and psychotic disorders can persist for a long time on a chronic basis.
-Treatment can help you effectively manage these conditions.
+Depression is commonly treated with therapy and, in some cases, selective serotonin reuptake inhibitors (SSRIs) or other medications as well.
+Both PTSD and psychotic disorders can persist for a long time on a chronic basis, but treatment can help you effectively manage these conditions.

-Psychotherapy is considered the first-line approach for PTSD, including that with comorbid psychosis.
-Cognitive-behavioral therapy (CBT) has so far been found to be the most effective form of therapy for PTSD.
-Various types of CBT have been used to help patients with PTSD treat their symptoms, with varying degrees of evidence to support their effectiveness in patients experiencing hallucinations after a traumatic event.
+Psychotherapy is considered the first-line approach for treating PTSD, including PTSD with comorbid psychosis.
+Cognitive behavioral therapy (CBT) has so far been suggested to be the most effective form of therapy for PTSD.
+Various types of CBT may be used to help clients with PTSD treat their symptoms, with varying degrees of evidence to support their effectiveness in those experiencing hallucinations after a traumatic event.

 Getty/Halfpoint Images